Bias cut satin bridesmaids dress

 I also made Katherine’s wedding dress click here to see her dress entry.

-Low back necklines reveal beautiful shoulder bones, highlighted with delicate necklace back detail.
+My design for a low back necklines reveal the girl’s beautiful shoulder bones, highlighted with the delicate necklace back detail.

 original design sketch by Felicity Westmacott bridesmaids dresses